9 Charts

 - None (by deselecting)

-And just like the chart title, you can drag a legend and format it.
+Like the chart title, you can drag and format a legend.

 9.9 Axis Titles

-Axis titles are titles along the horizontal and vertical axis and help you to understand what the data is about.
+Axis titles are labels along the horizontal and vertical axes that help explain the data.

 Task 9.8 File: Bakery_Chart.xlsx

-The button Chart elements gives you accessto the following options for Axis Titles:
+The Chart elements button provides the following options for Axis Titles:

 - Primary Horizontal